-THE GOAL OF DATING APPS
+THE BUSINESS ASPECT OF DATING APPS

 Have you ever thought about the business model behind online dating apps?